List of feminist rhetoricians: Trinh T. Minh-Ha

-(born in Vietnam, 1952) Minh-Ha immigrated to the United States in 1970.
+(born in Vietnam, 1952) Trinh T. Minh-Ha immigrated to the United States in 1970.
 She studied music and literature at the University of Illinois, where she received her Master of Fine Arts and PhD degrees.
 Currently, she is both the Chancellor's Distinguished Professor of Women's Studies at the University of California, Berkeley, and an associate professor of cinema, San Francisco State University.
 She is a filmmaker, writer, literary theorist, and composer who focuses much of her work around identity.